Lupkowski/TechComm/README.md

 # Information
-This document outlines the procedure to create and host your resume on a static website/forge.
+This document outlines the procedure to create and host your resume using a static website/forge.

 ## Requirements
 - Pelican static site generator